Madrid–Cuatro Vientos Airport

 Cuatro Vientos was originally an air base, which later became also a civil airport.
 Thus, there is a military section located on a separate apron of the airport, opposite to the civil one.
 It is also used as the Madrid base for aircraft of the Spanish Police, as well as for the road traffic surveillance helicopters.

 History

 On 31 July 1919, an English aviator James Arthur Peters made the first non-stop flight from the UK to Spain.
 He flew an Alliance aircraft, a Seabird P1 that he had designed, from Hendon airport to Cuatro Vientos in 9 hours.
 His navigator was named as Curtiss.

 He carried a letter for the Queen of Spain from Mr Gillow the owner of the company that made the aircraft.

 Peters later flew back to the UK and named his house in Kings Langley, Herts.
 ‘Cuatro Vientos’.

+Emilio Herrera Linares created an aerodynamics laboratory.

+In 1936, he tested there his stratonautical space suit, a precursor of the space suit to explore the stratosphere.

+The start of the Spanish Civil War cancelled the planned balloon trip to test it.

 Infrastructure

 This airport is mainly used by general aviation aircraft, Flight Training Organizations and flying clubs.
 Due to the runway length and surrounding buildings it is only possible to operate helicopters, piston engine aircraft, medium size turbo-props and small business jets.
 The only navigational aid is a non-directional beacon.

 The Museum of Aeronautics and Astronautics, an air and space museum mainly dedicated to the Spanish Air and Space Force, is located on the southern side of the airport.